 Some people say that in dealing with under 6 feet of cable, the differences in sound between a TS and TRS cable is almost indistinguishable.
 You be the judge.

 Again, the tip is the signal, the ring is the negative signal, (this is what blocks out the noise, i.e. the reverse polarity that we talked about), and the sleeve is the shielding of the cable (or the ground), which is also present in the more simplified TS version.

 What’s also interesting to note is that the 3 pronged XLR cable functions in the exact same way as a TRS cable when it’s used.
 It’s just that the implementation/design is a bit different.

 TS cables are generally used for mono, unbalanced signals like sound from an electric guitar or another instrument such as a keyboard.
 They are also quite a bit longer (between 10-20 ft.), because of the fact that musicians on stage move around a lot.
 They act as noise “gatherers” if you will, for cables that are pretty long.

 The reason that guitarists use TS is because:

 - TRS does not allow the “tone” of the guitar to actually come out when playing.TS does.

-Even getting more in depth, a TS cable only has 2 separate wires running inside.
+A TS cable also only has 2 separate wires running inside.
 One wire carries the audio, the other carries the ground.
 Being that there is only one copy of the audio signal, it then becomes susceptible to picking up noise as the signal travels down the wire.

 It would be unfair to leave poor XLR out of the equation, since he’s also very important in studio and something that I personally utilize quite a bit.
 What is XLR?
 These guys can run up to 100 ft. without noise, and are generally used with a lot of entry to mid level condenser microphones like my beloved Samson C01.

 As mentioned above, XLR is also used very frequently with Near-field Studio Monitors that have line level signal.

-The cool thing about an XLR cable is that it has 3 signals.
+The cool thing about an XLR cable is that it has 3 signals as well.

 - One is the ground wire (same as in an unbalanced cable).